ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 When parsing _RO-Crate JSON-LD_ as RDF, where the RDF framework performs resolution to absolute URIs, it may be difficult to find the _RO-Crate Root_ in the parsed triples.

 The algoritm proposed in section [Core Metadata for the Root Data Entity](#core-metadata-for-the-root-data-entity) allows finding the RDF resource describing `ro-crate-metadata.json`, independent of its parsed base URI.
-We can adopt this for RDF triples, thus finding crates conforming to this specification can be queried with [SPARQL](https://www.w3.org/TR/sparql11-query/):
+We can adopt this for RDF triples, thus finding crates conforming to this specification can be queried with [SPARQL]:

 ```sparql
 PREFIX dcterms: <http://purl.org/dc/terms/>